The Phenomenological Experience of Student Advocates Trained as “Defenders” to Stop School Bullying

 Abstract

-We investigated lived experiences of student-advocates trained in a brief, bystander bullying intervention program to stop bullying as “defenders.”
-Personal values, taking perceived risks, implementing bullying intervention strategies, and positive sense of self were core themes with a textural-structural description helping define student’ experiences.
+The authors investigated lived experiences of student-advocates trained in a brief, bystander bullying intervention program to stop bullying as “defenders.”
+Personal values, taking perceived risks, implementation of bullying intervention strategies, and positive sense of self were core themes with a textural-structural description that helped define students' experiences.
 Implications and future research are discussed.

 Original languageAmerican English